ASzot/rl-toolkit/README.md

 - Clone the repo
 - `conda create -n rlf python=3.7`
 - `source activate rlf`
+- `pip install -r requirements.txt`.
+In the future I will merge this with the bottom step.
 - `pip install -e .`

 If you want to install MuJoCo as well: `mujoco-py==2.0.2.5`